Atlas-Nirav/Atlas-Standard/docs/01_Vision/Vision.md

 Not another AI assistant.

-Atlas exists to connect every piece of engineering knowledge involved in the lifecycle of the built environment.
+Atlas exists to connect every piece of engineering knowledge throughout the lifecycle of the built environment.

 From the first sketch...